SomitaChaudhari/InventraHealth/Hospital_Supply_Chain_Bot/docs/README.md

 `mds3-ch44-medicalstores-mar2012.pdf`

-Chapter 44 covers the operational side of running a hospital supply system — stock receipt and inspection, FIFO/FEFO rotation, warehouse zoning, vendor performance monitoring, and procurement lead time tracking.
+Chapter 44 covers the operational side of running a hospital supply system, stock receipt and inspection, FIFO/FEFO rotation, warehouse zoning, vendor performance monitoring, and procurement lead time tracking.
 This directly maps to the vendor delay logic in this project:
 EquipMed Co. running 14 days late and HealthTools Ltd. running 5 days